rico345100/gulp-react-module-tasks/readme.md

 $ npm install
 ```

 - Second, run gulp.
-(If you didn't installed gulp globally, you should install gulp globally first)
+(If you didn't installed gulp globally, you should install gulp globally first).
+This step will transpile all JavaScript files in ./src directory and run BrowserSync.

 ```bash
 $ gulp
 ```